 NOTE:

 The guidance on the WIGOS Metadata Standard (WMDS) contained in this document refers to the version 1.0, approved by Congress 17 (May 2015) as part of the Manual on the WMO Integrated Global Observing System (WMO-No. 1160) (in the further text “Manual on WIGOS”).
 Nevertheless, because the data model for the exchange of metadata was further developed after Cg-17, some changes to the WMDS are proposed, but not yet published.
-This means that some terms used in this guidance are not consistent with the terms used in the approved WMDS as shown in the following table
+This means that some terms used in this guidance are not consistent with the terms used in the approved WMDS as shown in the following table (to be completed):